Luismd2025/MonitoringCPU-RAM-NET/README.md

     - Go to Dashboards > New  > Import.
     - Click "Upload JSON file" and select monitoring-system-grafana-dashb/system-metrics-dashb.json from your project directory.
         (Ensure you select Prometheus as the data source when prompted.)

+   # Alerts

+   Defined in kub8s/system-metrics-alerts.yml
+   This file structure uses the prometheus operator which comes with the Helm prometheus stack installed in step four.
+   Verify the alert appears in Prometheus UI at http://localhost:9090  , then go to alerts tab Verify the alert appears in the Alertmanager UI at http://localhost:9093